dreamineering/business-administration/docs/business-fundamentals/marketing/strategy-checklist.md

 - Average Revenue per Customer
 - Promise and Brand

-## Be a genuine Human
+## Be Genuine

-Be the good person that you are, write what you care about and [what you know](https://www.youtube.com/watch?v=zTJyDe7a2bo).
+Don't be afraid to show the genuinely caring and authentic human that you are.
+Just write about [what you know](https://www.youtube.com/watch?v=zTJyDe7a2bo).

 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=zTJyDe7a2bo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>